Having more free time on my hands, I’ve been thinking of starting a woodworking business in my garage.

 3 Things to Be Aware of with a Woodworking Business

-With ANY business it’s probably best to start it on the side and keep your job (even if you hate it).
+With ANY business, it’s probably best to start it on the side and keep your job (even if you hate it).
 This is another reason to start in a small garage area.
-Business can be booming one month and the next change for the worst.
+Business can be booming one month and the next change for the worse.

 Being aware of the downturns and having a second source of income can only help you weather the storm.